JohnErnsthausen/roc/README.md

 ## Getting started

-You can build this software on a computer system equipped with the gnu c/cpp compiler.
+You can build this software on a computer system equipped with the gnu cpp compiler.
 For a good tutorial on equipping your system with this compiler, see [Barak Shoshany](http://baraksh.com/CSE701/notes.php#visual-studio-code).